Jayan2003/mkdocs-rag-assistant/README.md

 ---

-# 🚀 Usage Demo
+# 🚀 Usage

-Ask something like:
+Example question:

-> How do I deploy MkDocs to GitHub Pages?
+> **How do I deploy MkDocs to GitHub Pages?**

 You will see:

 ✔ Answer
-✔ Retrieved chunks (files + text)
+✔ Retrieved chunks with filenames
+✔ Context used to generate the answer

 ---